Warehouse and logistics

 Impressions of our warehouse in Bönen:

 What is everyday working life like at the Lutterberg warehouse location, for example?
-We asked Warehouse Manager, Mario:
+We asked Warehouse Manager, Alex:

 What are the tasks of your team?